msa-em/guide-tem-simulation/04_physics.md

 Although the ground-state electron density for all electrons, including those in the core levels and in the valence, can in principle be solved within the DFT framework, the electron wavefunctions rapidly oscillate near the nuclei, making a numerical description computationally very expensive.
 To make calculations practical, some partition of the treatment of the cores and the valence is therefore typically needed.
 Pseudopotential {cite:p}`schwerdtfeger_pseudopotential_2011` and projector-augmented wave (PAW) methods {cite:p}`blochl_projector_1994` have in recent years matured to offer excellent computational efficiency.
 The core electrons are not described explicitly in either method, but in the former are replaced by a smooth pseudo-density, while in the latter, by smooth analytical projector functions in the core region.

-Inverting the projector functions allows the exact core electron density to be analytically calculated, making the PAW method arguably ideally suited for efficient and accurate \textit{ab initio} all-electron electrostatic potentials.
-The PAW method is accordingly the approach chosen for \textsc{abTEM}, specifically via the grid-based DFT code \textsc{GPAW} (more details on the method can be found in the literature {cite:p}`blochl_projector_1994,enkovaara_electronic_2010`.
-Notably for our purposes here, GPAW allows the full electrostatic potentials (with smeared nuclear contributions) to be efficiently calculated for molecules and solids, and seamlessly used for electron scattering simulations using \textsc{abTEM}.
+Inverting the projector functions allows the exact core electron density to be analytically calculated, making the PAW method arguably ideally suited for efficient and accurate *ab initio* all-electron electrostatic potentials.
+The PAW method is accordingly the approach chosen for *ab*TEM, specifically via the grid-based DFT code GPAW (more details on the method can be found in the literature {cite:p}`blochl_projector_1994,enkovaara_electronic_2010`.
+Notably for our purposes here, GPAW allows the full electrostatic potentials (with smeared nuclear contributions) to be efficiently calculated for molecules and solids, and seamlessly used for electron scattering simulations using *ab*TEM.

 To come back to our hydrogen example, we can analytically calculate its full electrostatic potential by solving the Poisson equation for the charge density of the electron (charge $-q_e$) combined with the Coulomb potential of the nucleus ($+q_e$).
 The Poisson equation is